Donald J. Smith

-Donald James Smith (March 23, 1924 – July 16, 2013) was a Canadian entrepreneur and philanthropist.
-He served as the co-founder, president, and CEO of the construction corporation EllisDon.
+Donald James Smith (23 March 1924 – 16 July 2013) was a Canadian entrepreneur who co-founded the construction company EllisDon and served as its president and chief executive officer.
+He was also active in philanthropy and fundraising for the Ontario Liberal Party.

 Early life

-Smith was born on March 23, 1924, in Provost, Alberta, to Donald Bennett Smith and Florence Marie Smith.
-He had an older brother, David Ellis Smith, and a younger sister, Muriel.
+Smith was born on March 23, 1924 in Provost, Alberta, to Donald Bennett Smith and Florence Marie Ellis.

-In 1929, Smith's father, a bank manager, experienced financial losses during the Great Depression and died the following year.
-As a result, Smith's family struggled financially.
-With limited opportunities in Provost, they eventually relocated to Toronto, Ontario.
-After settling in North Toronto, Smith's mother secured employment as a sales clerk at Eaton's department store.
-Around the same time, Smith's cousin, George Ellis, joined the household following the death of his father.
+Smith's father worked as a bank manager.
+In 1929, during the Great Depression, he suffered financial losses that led to his death the following year.
+The family faced considerable financial hardship during this period.
+Facing limited opportunities in Provost, the family relocated to North Toronto where Smith's mother worked as a sales clerk at Eaton's department store.

-When Smith was 10, his mother gave him a toy movie projector, and he began hosting Charlie Chaplin screenings in his basement for neighborhood children, charging five cents per showing.
-Later in his teenage years, Smith worked as a paperboy for the Toronto Star.
+At age 10, Smith received a toy movie projector and began hosting screenings of Charlie Chaplin films in his basement for local neighborhood children, charging five cents per screening.
+During his teenage years, he worked as a paperboy for the Toronto Star.

-Smith enrolled in the engineering program at the University of Toronto.
-Soon after, he started working at the Foundation Company, one of the largest construction firms in Canada at the time, and became a superintendent by the age of 25.
+Smith later enrolled in the engineering program at the University of Toronto.
+While studying he worked at the Foundation Company and became a superintendent at age 25.

-In January 1949, Smith married Elizabeth Joan McDonald, and the couple moved to London, Ontario, where they had their first child in November of the same year.
-They had seven children.
-Joan was a University of Toronto graduate with a degree in philosophy.
-She began her career in charitable service and later moved into municipal and provincial politics.
+In January 1949, Smith married Elizabeth Joan McDonald and moved to London, Ontario.
+Their first child was born that November.
+The couple went on to have seven children.
+Elizabeth was a graduate of the University of Toronto with a degree in philosophy.
+She later worked in charitable organizations and became involved in municipal and provincial politics.